maxbarkouras/Cadenus-C2/README.md

 # Cadenus-C2 - C2 Framework Written in Python

-Cadenus-C2 is a single connection C2 platform written in Python with a dense feature set that is always growing and changing
+Cadenus-C2 is a single connection C2 platform written in Python with a dense feature set that is always growing and changing.
+Feature list can be shown with HELP command, all commands entered that are not feature commands will be executed on the target system.
+Beacon is currently windows only, connection will bind and normal bash commands will execute but special commands will not work.

 ## Features